 The IDE offers a plugin that lets you connect to locally running Docker machines to manage images, containers and Docker Compose services.

-Take advantage of intelligent coding assistance when editing SQL; connect to live databases; run queries; browse and expert data; and even manage your schemes in a visual interface–right from the IDE.
+Take advantage of intelligent coding assistance when editing SQL; connect to live databases; run queries; browse and export data; and even manage your schemes in a visual interface–right from the IDE.